-The Hazard Communication Standard (HCS) requires pictograms on labels to alert users of the chemical hazards to which they may be exposed.
-Each pictogram consists of a symbol on a white background framed within a red border and represents a distinct hazard(s).
+The Hazard Communication Standard (HCS) requires pictograms on labels to caution users of the chemical hazards that they may be exposed to.
+A pictogram consists of a symbol on a white background framed within a red border and represents a distinct hazard(s).
 The pictogram on the label is determined by the chemical hazard classification.
+Each pictogram may only appear once on a label.
+If multiple hazards require the use of the same pictogram, it may not appear a second time on the label.